Placement Exams

-We offer challenge exams for two of our introductory programming courses.
+We offer placement exams for two of our introductory programming courses.

 CSCI 102